-- 1. On the Text tab, choose a font, a color, size, and alignment.
-If needed, add an outline and background color by selecting the options and changing its properties on the bottom of the tab. - 2.
+- 1. On the Text tab, edit your text, choose the title style, add the outline and the background by selecting these options. - 2.
 On the Clip tab, change the duration of the clip and animation speed of a title. - 3.
 To change the color of the style and switch to the Color tab, select a non-text element of the title in the player. - 4.
-On the New Preset tab, save the title preset with the adjustments you made to use it in other projects.

-5. Click Apply to save the changes.
+On the New Preset tab, save the title preset with the adjustments you made to use it in other projects. - 5.
+Click Apply to save the changes.

-6. To change the position of a title on the screen, double-click a clip on the Timeline.
+1. To change the position of a title on the screen, double-click a clip on the Timeline.
 In the player, you will see a frame appear around the object.
 Drag the corners of the frame to change the size and drag the object itself to move it.
 To rotate titles, click and drag the top white dot of the frame.